 As part of the Risk and Hazard Analysis, it is expected to carry out a GIS based hazard, risk analysis at base unit (district) level, and identify the gaps in the existing fire services.
 Risk assessment of forest fire is not included under the present scope of work.
 The infrastructures of forest department, privately owned fire safety infrastructure, infrastructures in restricted areas like military cantonments and airbases, and ammunition depots; nuclear facilities such as nuclear power plants, nuclear research reactors, heavy water plants; and mines, ports, airports, and oil exploration and oil refineries are excluded from the study.
-While assessing the infrastructure for the Investment and Financing Plan, RMSI has focused specifically on the States/UTs Fire Service Department.
-However, it may please be noted that RMSI team is also making efforts to get details of areas served by other agencies as well, so that requirement of establishing Fire Stations in these areas does not become part of the Gap analyses.
+While assessing the infrastructure for the Investment and Financing Plan, RMSI has focused specifically for States/ UTs Fire and Emergency Services.
+However, it may please be noted that RMSI team has also made efforts to get details of areas served by other agencies as well, so that requirement of establishing fire stations in these areas does not become part of the Gap analyses.